Apply for the Kumi Justice Retreats

 • Valuable leadership and anti-oppression skill-building within a community of young Jews

-• Room and board for a four-day, in-person retreat
+• Room and board for the in-person retreats

 • Local transportation to/from the retreat center